 Brush up on your knowledge of the Super Bowl with these Super Bowl facts.
 Some may surprise you!

-- Since 2004, the Super Bowl date has fallen on the first Sunday in February.
+- Since 2021, the Super Bowl date has fallen on the second Sunday in February.

 - Super Bowl 50 is the only Super Bowl in history not to use Roman numerals.